Linda Melconian: Massachusetts State Senate

 For more than two decades, Melconian rose through the Democratic Party ranks to become Assistant Majority Leader and then Majority Floor Leader of the Massachusetts Senate where she often held the position of Acting Senate President.
 Appointed by the Senate President Thomas Birmingham (D-MA) and confirmed by the Senate Democratic Caucus as the first woman Majority Leader in the history of the Massachusetts Senate, Melconian managed to help shape the legislative agenda and led the Senate in all its deliberations and decision making on public policy issues.

 In the State Senate Melconian also served as Senate Chairwoman of Insurance Committee where she was responsible for developing all major property/casualty, health and life insurance legislation in the Commonwealth and created a legislative Science and Technology Committee.
 Melconian held positions on the Senate Ways and Means (assistant vice chairwoman), Joint Committees on Judiciary, vice chairwoman Commerce and Labor, and Elderly and Human Service.

-As Senator she authored numerous groundbreaking Massachusetts laws including the right of privacy and anti-discrimination in genetic testing, a nationally pioneering, comprehensive and far reaching initiative.
-She created new laws that increased access to health care and insurance coverage for women and children generally, and achieved insurance coverage for women in small businesses and third-party insurance benefits for women who practiced in traditionally female health care professions.
+As Senator she authored numerous notable Massachusetts laws including the right of privacy and anti-discrimination in genetic testing, a comprehensive initiative.
+She created new laws that increased access to health care and insurance coverage for women and children generally, including insurance coverage for women in small businesses and third-party insurance benefits for women who practiced in traditionally female health care professions.

 In 2003, she had run unsuccessfully for mayor of Springfield, winning 13,258 votes (46.75) to the 14,989 votes (52.81%) won by her opponent, former mayor Charles V. Ryan.